Pentagon Now Openly Threatens to Shoot Down Russian Jets Over Eastern Syria

 The F-22 Raptor “halted dangerous maneuvers and hurried away into Iraq’s air space” after the Russian Su-35S highly maneuverable aircraft appeared nearby, Konashenkov said.

 So who is actually doing the threatening here?
-The Russians who are crossing the river to help the US-backed YPG, or the US which simulates attacks on Russian aircraft for doing so?
+The Russians who are crossing the river to help the US-backed YPG, or the US which simulates attacks on Russian aircraft?

 But don’t worry, if the US does shoot down a Russian plane it will be the Russians fault for either flying above US-allied Kurdish forces that they’re helping: